davetron5000/angular-rails-book/bootstrap.md

    gem 'sdoc', require: false
 ```

+Also note that for Capybara and Selenium to work, you must [install Firefox](https://www.mozilla.org/en-US/firefox/new/), as it's required for the browser-based testing to work.

 Capybara and
 Selenium should be unsurprising choices, as these are common means of doing
 integration/acceptance/browser tests.
 When creating a rich client